SnapLock feature in ONTAP 9

 Snaplock-minimum period: File is committed with at least this much retention period on a SnapLock volume.
 Administrator can increase it any time.
 However, changing this value will not affect the retention period of existing WORM files.
 Default value for snaplock-minimum-period for SLE and SLC is 0 years.

 Snaplock-maximum-period: Limits the max amount of retention period while committing files to WORM state.
-When use is extending the retention period of the WORM file, this value is ignored.
+When a user is extending the retention period of the WORM file, this value is ignored.
 Changing the value will not affect the retention periods of existing WORM files.

 Default value of snaplock-maximum-periods for SLE and SLC is 30 years.